-Sixteen teams from across the world will compete in Liverpool for netball’s ultimate prize at the Netball World Cup 2019.
-The teams will be selected through both International Netball Federation (INF) world rankings and regional qualifying tournaments, with the final list of teams to be confirmed in September 2018.
+Sixteen teams from across the world will compete in Liverpool for netball’s ultimate prize; the Netball World Cup.
+Teams have been selected through both International Netball Federation (INF) world rankings and regional qualifying tournaments.

-As host nation, England automatically qualified for the tournament, along with the top five ranked teams; Australia, New Zealand, Jamaica, South Africa and Malawi.
-They will be joined by Scotland, Northern Ireland, Samoa and Fiji all of whom qualified through their respective Regional Qualifier events earlier in 2018.
+As host nation, England automatically qualified for the tournament, along with the top five ranked teams; Australia, New Zealand, Jamaica, South Africa, and Malawi.
+These six teams will be joined in Liverpool by the countries listed below, all of whom qualified through their respective Regional Qualifier events in 2018.

-Five Regional Qualifier events are still to take place throughout 2018, with two teams qualifying from each of the INF regions – Africa, Americas, Asia, Europe and Oceania, to make up the remaining 10 teams contesting the World Cup.
+Five Regional Qualifier events took place throughout 2018, with two teams from each of the INF regions – Africa, Americas, Asia, Europe and Oceania, qualifying to make up the remaining 10 teams contesting the World Cup.

 Qualified teams: Northern Ireland and Scotland

 Qualified teams: Fiji and Samoa